seapath/ansible-role-systemd-networkd/README.md

 # network profiles
 systemd_networkd_network: {}

-# does the role have to restart systemd-networkd to apply the new profiles ?
+# does the role have to reload systemd-networkd to apply the new profiles ?
 systemd_networkd_apply_config: false

 # enable or not systemd_resolved